davidbeckonline/davidbeckonline-site/content/post/2022-08_Bondensee-Python.md

 ## Analyzing the level of Lake Bodensee with Python

-**In this post I want to discuss a data analysis experiment I recently ran.
-The goal was to use AWS SageMaker and Python to visualize public data.
+**In this post I want to discuss a data analysis experiment I recently worked on.
+My aim was to use AWS SageMaker and Python to visualize public data.
 This post is structured as follows: First, I am going to explain the goal.
 Then, I will briefly describe the setup.
-After that, I approached the analysis.**
+After that, I will walk through the individual steps of my analysis.**

+A short summary of the output can also be found in this Twitter thread:

+{{< tweet 1561425516460052481 >}}

 ### Gaol

+In short: My goal is to recreate a graph showing the level of Lake Contanze (Bodensee).

 I like to dig into data.
 I enjoy questioning data.
 And I like data visualization.

-A simple but interesting data visualization I really enjoy can be found on the [website]() Hochwasservorhersagezentrale Baden-Württemberg (HVZ BaWü).
+A simple but interesting data visualization I get back to again and again can be found on the [website](https://www.hvz.baden-wuerttemberg.de/pegel.html?id=) of *Hochwasservorhersagezentrale
+Baden-Württemberg* (HVZ BaWü).
 This is what is looks like:

 ![hvz-website](/images/2022-08_Bodensee/2022-08_hvz_website.jpg?classes=border)

 The graph shows the current level of Bodensee (Lake Constanze) as a blue line.
 Furthermore, it shows the long-term mean for each day (green line), the maximum value (red line), and minimum value (black line). *Long-term* in this case means that the values since year 1850 are considered (Update: They seem to have shortened the lookback window to time frame 1980 until 2021).

-My goal is to mimic this visual and adjust it a little bit to a few values that I am interested in.
+What I want to do is to re-create this graph in a first step.
+And then dive deeper into the data by looking into certain years or aspects.

 ### Setup